top of page

 From grassroots to mainstream victory, Green Day have defied conventions and exceeded expectations over the course of their career, facing their fair share of critique leading up to their breakthrough album Dookie in a tale of success and social alienation.

-It began in the late 1980’s, when a young Billie Joe Armstrong was dissatisfied with suburban life.
-There wasn’t much in the way of a music scene in his small Californian hometown; during documentary Green Day: The Early Years, Billie Joe explained “in Rodeo, there’s just nothing.
-I wanted to play music in bands, but there was no outlet for it."
+It began in the late eighties, when a young Billie Joe Armstrong was dissatisfied with suburban life.
+There wasn’t much in the way of a music scene in his small Californian hometown; during documentary Green Day: The Early Years, Billie Joe explained “I wanted to play music in bands, but there was no outlet for it."
 He drew inspiration from punk bands like Operation Ivy and Bad Religion, notably admiring the rebellion and style of The Ramones.
-In the same vicinity, Mike Dirnt was subjected to the same lack of music, telling Rip Magazine “if you wanted to hear music in our town, you had to play it.”
-Following his own advice, he learned to play bass by strumming along to some of his favourite artists, Husker Du and The Replacements.
-Tré Cool, oblivious to the existence of his would-be bandmates, lived in a remote town called Willits over a hundred miles from them.
-As luck would have it, his closest neighbour was Larry Livermore, co-founder of independent label Lookout Records.
-He allowed Tré to take advantage of his vinyl collection and practice playing drums, and together with another local, the pair started a band called The Lookouts.

 A few years later, Billie Joe and Mike were playing in a band called Sweet Children.
 They eventually collided with Tré at a local gig, bonding over their shared disdain for small town living.
 Tré played with an intensity and charisma that left them wondering which planet he was from, and they set their sights on recruiting him for the band.
-After a name change to Green Day, they got to work on their first album together which was recorded at San Francisco’s Art of Ears studio.
+After a name change to Green Day, they got to work on their first album together which was recorded at Art of Ears in San Francisco.
 Kerplunk, released via Lookout Records, became the label’s biggest selling release.
-The record had an instantly catchy sound with songs such as Christie Road and the earlier version of Welcome to Paradise.
+The record had an instantly catchy sound with songs such as "Christie Road" and the earlier version of "Welcome to Paradise".

 Kerplunk had been more successful than anyone expected, shifting more than 10,000 copies on the day of its release.
 It soon became clear that Lookout, an independent label with limited resources, was unable to distribute the volume of records being sold.
-When an opportunity came along to sign with a major record label, who could offer greater capacity for distribution, the band found themselves at an intersection.
+When an opportunity came along for Green Day to sign with a major record label, which could offer greater capacity for distribution, the band found themselves at an intersection.
 They had outgrown their current label and wanted to live up to their potential – would they take a leap of faith, or remain loyal to the independent scene that had afforded them the community they’d been craving?

 bottom of page